vmware-tanzu/package-for-kpack/README.md

      kubectl apply -f builder.yaml
      ```

-6. Apply a kpack image resource
+6. Create a kpack Image Resource.

-   An image resource is the specification for an OCI image that kpack should build and manage.
+   An Image Resource is the specification for an OCI image that kpack should build and manage.

-   We will create a sample image resource that builds with the builder created in step five.
+   We will create a sample Image Resource that builds with the builder created in step #5.

    The example included here utilizes the [Spring Pet Clinic sample app](https://github.com/spring-projects/spring-petclinic).
 We encourage you to substitute it with your own application.

-   Create an image resource:
+   Create an Image Resource:

     ```yaml
     apiVersion: kpack.io/v1alpha2